Currency Hedging

 The honest trade-off is the one every provider should state plainly.
 A forward fixes your cost, so it also gives up any gain if the rate later moves in your favour.
 You are buying certainty, and certainty is not free of opportunity cost.

-Because the provider carries market risk for you, it asks for an initial deposit, commonly around 5% of the contract value for a business account.
+Because the provider carries market risk for you, it asks for an initial deposit, commonly 5% to 10% of the contract value for a business account.
 It is applied to the final settlement rather than lost.
+Our forward guide covers how the rate and the deposit work in detail.

 Then the margin call.
 If the rate moves against your booked forward beyond a set percentage, the provider asks for more cash to top it up, usually within one to two business days.
-Rutland FX, as one published example, uses a 3% move as its trigger.
+The trigger varies by provider, so ask what it is before you book.

 Miss a margin call and the provider can close the contract and invoice you for the loss.
 On a £500,000 example, a 5% deposit is about £25,000 tied up until settlement.
 That is not a fee, but it is real cash flow, and it belongs in the decision.